 - No application will be considered from any student already in the United States.

 - Each Knox Fellowship applicant must also submit an Application for Admission directly to the Harvard graduate or professional school of his/her choice.
 Knox Fellowships are awarded only to those candidates that gain admission to Harvard as full-time degree-program students.
 Applicants are urged to begin correspondence with that school’s Admissions Office at the earliest possible date.
 Applicants should submit Applications for Admission to the appropriate school as early as possible and need not wait for the deadline.
 Preference will be given to candidates pursuing full-time degree programs.

 - Knox Fellowship applicants seeking admission to Harvard Law School should have completed their resident university education and hold a basic degree in Law before applying for an advanced degree program such as the Master of Laws (LLM).

 - Knox Fellowships are not awarded for undergraduate study or postdoctoral research, nor do they support medical research, post-doctoral research, or any other research appointment.
 They are not available for part-time programs or Executive Education programs.
 Frank Knox Fellows must be in residence in the Boston/Cambridge area during the first two years of their degree program.
 (The fellowship will not support students whose programs require extensive field-work during this period.)

 Citizens of Australia who are currently studying in or graduated from a university in another Knox-eligible country may be eligible to submit a Knox Fellowship application.
 This will be handled on a case-by-case basis and candidates are asked to contact Paul Govoni at the Committee on General Scholarships at Harvard University.
-Contact information is listed below.
+See contact information below.

 - Curriculum Vitae